Node.js TCP/IP Networking: OS Sockets & Ports

 -> TCP segment

 Node's Buffer length is application byte count.
-It is not a packet size.
+It is not packet size.
 A 64 KiB Buffer may become many TCP segments.
-Several small writes may also be coalesced lower down depending on buffering and TCP behavior.
-Nagle, delayed ACK, and socket options belong later.
-The current layer only needs the separation: application byte boundaries and packet boundaries are owned by different code.
+Several small writes may also be combined lower down depending on buffering and TCP behavior.
+Nagle, delayed ACK, and socket options come later.
+The current lesson is simple - application byte ranges and packet framing are owned by separate layers.

-ARP and Neighbor Discovery also have caches.
+ARP and Neighbor Discovery also use caches.
 A host usually resolves a next hop once, stores the result, and reuses it until the cache entry expires or changes.
-That means the first connection attempt to a peer can pay resolution cost while later attempts avoid it.
-It also means stale neighbor state can create failures that clear after cache expiration or interface changes.
-Node has no special API for that cache in net; use OS tooling when the symptom points below IP routing.
+The first connection attempt to a peer can pay resolution cost while later attempts avoid it.
+Stale neighbor state can also create failures that clear after cache expiration or interface changes.
+Node has no special net API for that cache.
+Use OS tools when the symptom points below IP routing.

 Observing the Host From Node

-os.networkInterfaces() gives a JavaScript view of interface addresses.
+os.networkInterfaces() gives JavaScript a view of interface addresses.
 It does not show the full routing table, neighbor cache, or socket table.
-It is still the first good check because it shows which addresses this process's host currently exposes to Node.
+It is still a good first check because it shows which addresses this host currently exposes to Node.

 import os from 'node:os';